Major conferences still with plenty left to be decided - WHIZ News

 While No. 6 Kentucky has wrapped up the SEC title and No. 8 Seton Hall has earned a share of the Big East, the ACC, Big 12, Big Ten and Pac-12 all will come down to the wire.

-The Big Ten has a logjam at the top, with six teams within two games of each other.
+The Big Ten has a logjam at the top, with six teams within two games of one another.

 No. 9 Maryland, which has a half-game lead over No. 23 Illinois at 13-5, has games against Rutgers and No. 25 Michigan this week.
 The Illini play No. 19 Ohio State on Thursday and No. 18 Iowa on Sunday.